jschristie/docs/sources/how-to/update-certificate.md

 (if you use Gluu CE older than 2.4 you should update to current version)
 2. Backup everything under `/etc/certs/` directory, then also backup your container's default java key storage (`cacerts` file); it can be located under `/etc/ssl/certs/java/` for Ubuntu- and Debian-based container, and under `/etc/pki/java/` for CentOS- and RHEL-based containers.
 It also usually has symbolic link insalled for it, which is the same for both families: `/usr/java/latest/lib/security/cacerts`

+In order to have the new cert used for anything in oxtrust, i.e. anything hitting `/identity` and `/oxauth` you only need to follow the steps for [updating the Apache web server](#apache-web-server-certificate-update-process).

 ## Default JVM Keystore

 Java programs making SSL connections to an external server may use the default JVM truststore, `/usr/java/latest/lib/security/cacerts`, to establish trust for certificates they are presented with.
 During installation, `setup.py` generates self-signed certificates for all components and adds them to the `cacerts` truststore.